Sequoia sempervirens: Description

 The leaves are variable, being 15–25 mm long and flat on young trees and shaded lower branches in older trees.
 The leaves are scalelike, 5–10 mm long on shoots in full sun in the upper crown of older trees, with a full range of transition between the two extremes.
 They are dark green above and have two blue-white stomatal bands below.
 Leaf arrangement is spiral, but the larger shade leaves are twisted at the base to lie in a flat plane for maximum light capture.

 The species is monoecious, with pollen and seed cones on the same plant.
 The seed cones are ovoid, 15–32 mm long, with 15–25 spirally arranged scales; pollination is in late winter with maturation about 8–9 months after.
 Each cone scale bears three to seven seeds, each seed 3–4 mm long and 0.5 mm broad, with two wings 1 mm wide.
-The seeds are released when the cone scales dry out and open at maturity.
+The seeds are released when the cone scales dry and open at maturity.
 The pollen cones are ovular and 4–6 mm long.